Published on May 10, 2025 4 min read

 Problem:

-The complexity of AI models necessitates specialized technical expertise for development, maintenance, and issue resolution.
-However, many organizations struggle to find qualified AI professionals, leading to project delays and reliance on external services.
+The complexity of AI models necessitates specialized technical personnel for development, maintenance, and problem resolution.
+Many organizations (69%) report difficulties finding qualified AI professionals, leading to project delays and reliance on external service providers.

 Solution:

-• Collaborate with academic institutions to recruit talent with expertise in emerging AI technologies.
+• Collaborate with academic institutions to access skilled personnel and participate in emerging AI research projects.

 3. Ethical Concerns and Compliance Issues